 - With your and your editor’s approval, the final draft is published!

-To get more involved, come to Clerk meetings Sunday nights at 8:00 pm in DC Basement Conference Room.
+To get more involved, come to Clerk meetings Sunday nights at 7:45 pm in the DC Basement Conference Room.